-The Issue is being made in terms of Rule 19(2)(b) of the SCRR read with Regulation 41 of the ICDR Regulations, the Issue is being made through the Book Building Process, in reliance on Regulation 26(1) of the ICDR Regulations, 50% of the Issue was be available for allocation on a proportionate basis to QIBs.
-Provided that our Company in consultation with the BRLMs, allocated up to 60% of the QIB Portion to Anchor Investors on a discretionary basis.
-One-third of the Anchor Investor Portion was reserved for domestic Mutual Funds.
-5% of the QIB Portion (excluding the Anchor Investor Portion) was available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids received at or above the Issue Price.
-Further, 15% of the Issue was available for allocation to Retail Individual Investors, in accordance with the ICDR Regulations, subject to valid Bids being received at or above the Issue Price.
-All Bidders, other than Anchor Investors, were required to mandatorily utilise the ASBA process providing details of their respective bank accounts which will be blocked by the SCSBs to participate in the Issue.
-Anchor Investors were not permitted to participate in the Issue through the ASBA process.
-For details, please see "Issue Procedure" on page 368 of this Prospectus.
+The Issue is being made in terms of Rule 19(2)(b) of the SCRR read with Regulation 41 of the ICDR Regulations, the Issue is being made through the Book Building Process, in reliance on Regulation 26(1) of the ICDR Regulations, wherein not more than 50% of the Issue shall be available for allocation on a proportionate basis to QIBs.
+Provided that our Company in consultation with the BRLMs, may allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis.
+One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+5% of the QIB Portion (excluding the Anchor Investor Portion) shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Issue Price.
+Further, not less than 15% of the Issue shall be available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35% of the Issue shall be available for allocation to Retail Individual Investors, in accordance with the ICDR Regulations, subject to valid Bids being received at or above the Issue Price.
+All Bidders, other than Anchor Investors, are required to mandatorily utilise the ASBA process providing details of their respective bank accounts which will be blocked by the SCSBs to participate in the Issue.
+Anchor Investors are not permitted to participate in the Issue through the ASBA process.
+For details, please see "Issue Procedure" on page 367 of this Red Herring Prospectus.